 For the sake of this article, building muscle means increasing muscle mass naturally through exercise, diet, and lifestyle choices for the purpose of improving general health and physical fitness.

-Muscle mass simply means the size of your muscles.
+Muscle mass simply means the size and density of your muscles.
 While many people think that adding a few pounds of muscle mass will make them look like bodybuilders, this is not the case.

 A healthy person in their sixties can realistically add something along the lines of 5 to 30 lbs of muscle mass if they’ve been sedentary before.
 The upper limit is for larger men with good genes for building muscles.

 This type of amount is not going to make you look like a bodybuilder or even an underwear model unless you also lose most of your body fat.
-But it’s definitely going to make you look more athletic and more importantly help you move much more easily.
+But it’s definitely going to make you look more athletic.
+And more importantly, help you move more easily.

-Now that we have some realism, let’s get on with the topic of the day, building muscle after 60!
+Now that we have a dab of realism, let’s get on with the topic of the day, building muscle after 60!

 The Stress Recovery Adaptation Cycle

-Building muscle requires 3 fairly simple steps but it’s also very easy to get any one of the wrong and get no results.
+Building muscle requires 3 fairly simple steps but it’s also very easy to get any one of them wrong and get no results.